JohnWeese/bouncing-box-refactor/README.md

 # Refactoring Principles

+This project will focus on "refactoring" an old project: Bouncing Box.

+Refactoring is the process of internally restructuring existing code without changing its external behavior

+This project will focus on refactoring for 2 purposes: Separation of Concerns and Abstraction.

 ### Separation of Concerns
 - Every file/module/function should perform one task and one task only.
-- If a file/module/function serves multiple purposes, break it into separate files/modules/functions (when appropriate)
+- If a file/module/function serves multiple purposes, break it into separate files/modules/functions

-### DRY: Don't Repeat Yourself
+- A file/module/function can serve the unique purpose of pulling together other files/modules/functions

+### Abstraction
 - Repetitive code presents an opportunity to refactor for abstraction

 # TODOs